AI for Dentists

 🦷 9:00 AM — Patient Communication

 Mrs. Johnson replies to yesterday's treatment plan summary: "What's the difference between a crown and an onlay?"
-OpenClaw sends a clear, accurate explanation and adds: "Dr. [Name] can discuss which option is best for your specific case at your next visit.
+Claude Code sends a clear, accurate explanation and adds: "Dr. [Name] can discuss which option is best for your specific case at your next visit.
 Would you like me to schedule that?"
 No clinical advice — just helpful communication that moves the case forward.

 📋 12:00 PM — Insurance & Admin